 Doulas offer a variety of services.

-If a doula offers labour support they will aid the mother when and where they’ve agreed.
-Once active labour begins, some doulas may be present until after the birth of the baby.
+If a doula offers labor support they will aid the mother when and where they’ve agreed.
+Once active labor begins, some doulas may be present until after the birth of the baby.

 If a doula offers postpartum services, they will usually visit the family at home to discuss the birth experience and help with initial feedings.
 In addition, some doulas may offer to handle light errands, complete certain tasks, and prepare food while the mother is recovering.